-For Favaro, whose passion for social justice began when she read The Diary of Anne Frank, the museum visit reinforced her own conviction that today's youth must speak out against injustice.
+For Favaro, whose passion for social justice began when she read The Diary of Anne Frank as a young girl, the museum visit reinforced her own conviction that today's youth must speak out against injustice.

 "It visualizes what we have been learning.
 It is indispensable.
-The horrors that the people have through ... we need to look at people as one race, the human race," she said.
+The horrors that the people have through - we need to look at people as one race, the human race," she said.